Tailwind CSS Grid Row

 Enhance Readability and Navigability

 Maintaining predictable row structures is key to keeping readability intact.
 By defining consistent row spans and ensuring elements align properly within their designated spaces, content remains easy to digest.
-Spacing between rows also plays an important role—using Tailwind’s gap-*
+Spacing between rows also plays an important role—using Tailwind’s gap-* utilities alongside row-span-* can help create distinct separations that visually segment content without overwhelming the user.

 Additionally, ensuring an intuitive reading flow from one row to the next helps users quickly locate and interpret information without unnecessary scanning.